2004 United States presidential election: Results

 (a) One faithless elector from Minnesota cast an electoral vote for John Edwards (written as John Ewards) for president.

+(b) In Montana, Karen Sanchirico was listed on the ballot as Nader's running mate, not Camejo.
+In Alabama, Jan D. Pierce was Nader's running mate.
+In New York, Nader appeared on two distinct tickets, one with Camejo and one with Pierce.

-(b) Because Arrin Hawkins, then aged 28, was constitutionally ineligible to serve as vice president, Margaret Trowe replaced her on the ballot in some states.
+(c) Because Arrin Hawkins, then aged 28, was constitutionally ineligible to serve as vice president, Margaret Trowe replaced her on the ballot in some states.
 James Harris replaced Calero on certain other states' ballots.

 Results by state

+Of the 3,154 counties/districts/independent cities making returns, Bush won the popular vote in 2,568 (81.42%) while Kerry carried 586 (18.58%).
 The following table records the official vote tallies for each state as reported by the official Federal Election Commission report.
 The column labeled "Margin" shows Bush's margin of victory over Kerry (the margin is negative for states and districts won by Kerry).

-Although Guam has no votes in the Electoral College, they have held a straw poll for their presidential preferences since 1980.
+Although Guam has no votes in the Electoral College, it has held a straw poll for its presidential preference since 1980.
 In 2004, the results were Bush 21,490 (64.1%), Kerry 11,781 (35.1%), Nader 196 (0.58%) and Badnarik 67 (0.2%).
 Maine and Nebraska each allowed for their electoral votes to be split between candidates.
 In both states, two electoral votes were awarded to the winner of the statewide race and one electoral vote was awarded to the winner of each congressional district.